jwlauer/CO2-Logger/readme.rst

 GND             ---  16 (this is the pin located on the far end of the connector D3 from the D3 label on the silkscreen)

-5V              ---  17 (note that with the default PyPortal wiring, there is 5V output on the pin immediately abov pin D3)
+5V              ---  17 (note that with the default PyPortal wiring, there is 5V output on the pin immediately above pin D3)

 D3              ---  18